solita/solita.github.com/_posts/2020-12-21--kinesis-streams-part-2.md

 In this unfortunate scenario, by default, Lambda will be retrying the “bad” batch unsuccessfully for 24 hours, causing an extensive number of fruitless Lambda invocations.
 What if you have configured your stream to have a longer retention period.
 How about 7 days?
 Or even, one year?
 Well, in that case, you got yourself a year's worth of some unnecessary Lambda invocations.

 Moreover, those fruitless retries will likely cause multiple reprocessing of some of the records.
-You see, from the perspective of the _ESM_, either the entire batch succeeds or it fails.
+You see, from the perspective of the _ESM_, either the entire batch succeeds or fails.
 When a Lambda function throws an error because of that one “bad” record, it causes the **entire batch** to fail and to be retried all over again, even if some of the records in that batch were already successfully processed earlier, before the error occurred.

 ![retries](/img/kinesis/retries.png){: .img.centered }